• Integrations

 When the information HMRC holds does not match what someone has declared, a nudge letter is often the opening move.
 It is not a formal investigation, more a prompt to check your tax affairs and correct anything missing, and it usually says HMRC holds information suggesting undeclared crypto.

-HMRC has ramped these up sharply, sending 64,982 crypto nudge letters in 2024/25 against 27,713 the year before, roughly 134% more, on figures a UHY Hacker Young Freedom of Information request brought out and the Financial Times reported in October 2025.
+HMRC has ramped these up sharply, sending 64,982 crypto nudge letters in 2024/25 against 27,713 the year before, roughly 134% more, according to a Freedom of Information request by accountancy firm UHY Hacker Young.
 These campaigns run on data matching, and the data available grows as CARF reporting begins.
 A large, well-documented gain of the sort an OTC deal can produce is exactly what stands out in that kind of exercise.
 Our guide on what to do if you receive an HMRC nudge letter about your crypto walks through the options.

 What should I do if I have undeclared Coinpass gains?